 The original center for Jewish ritual and worship was the Temple in Jerusalem.
-The Temple was first built by King Solomon to house the Ark of the Covenant.
+According to Jewish beliefs, the Temple was first built by King Solomon to house the Ark of the Covenant.
 It was destroyed by the Babylonians in 586 BC, but rebuilt on a smaller scale but more lavishly by Herod in the 1st century BC.
 In 70 AD, Herod's Temple was destroyed by the Romans and has yet to be rebuilt.
 The whereabouts of the Ark of the Covenant, which disappeared after the destruction of the First Temple, is one of history's greatest mysteries.

 The primary purpose of the synagogue is as a house of prayer (beit tefilah).
 Although much prayer takes place outside of the synagogue, group prayer is extremely important in Judaism.
 Certain prayers may only be said in the presence of a minyan, or a group of at least 10 adults (10 men in Orthodox shuls).

 As suggested by the Orthodox term shul, another of the synagogue's primary functions is as a house of study (beit midrash).
 It is the place where Jewish children receive their religious education.
 But education does not end with the bar or bat mitzvah - adult study is supported by the library of sacred texts housed within many synagogues.

 Finally, like the houses of worship of most faiths, the synagogue often functions as a social gathering place, a town hall for community events and a headquarters for social and charity work.

 See Jewish Worship and Prayer for more information on the content of synagogue services.